|Eggs alone, although nutritious, may not curb anemia.|

 Intervention: Months 2-7

-Within our sample of 70 schools, 15 will receive the Vitameal intervention; 15 will receive the vitamin intervention; 15 will receive the information treatment (for principals, canteen managers and parents); and 25 schools will be our control group.
+Within our sample of schools, one group received the vitamin intervention; one group received the information treatment (for principals, canteen managers and parents); and one group served as our control schools.

-Vitamin Treatment: In fifteen schools, all fourth grade students will receive a vitamin with minerals or 21 SUPER-VITA (in tablet form) daily, administered by their homeroom teachers who will receive instructions and training.
-Students who return home on weekends will receive two multivitamins to take on their own, with clear directions.
+Vitamin Treatment: In this group, all fourth grade students receivde a vitamin with minerals or 21 SUPER-VITA (in tablet form) daily, administered by their homeroom teachers who received instructions and training.
+Students who returned home on weekends received two multivitamins to take on their own, with clear directions.

-Information Treatment: The third “food and nutrition information” treatment will provide dietetic and balanced nutrition knowledge to key stakeholders.
+Information Treatment: The third “food and nutrition information” treatment provided dietetic and balanced nutrition knowledge to key stakeholders.

-Control Group: The remaining 25 schools in our 70 school sample receive no intervention.
-However, it is important to note that all boarding students in all 70 schools will be consuming an egg every school day.
-Their baseline and evaluation health status and performance will be monitored by REAP, compared to the schools who receive an intervention.
+Control Group: The remaining schools in our sample received no intervention.
+However, it is important to note that all boarding students in all schools consumed an egg every school day.
+Their baseline and evaluation health status and performance will be monitored by REAP, compared to the schools who received an intervention.

-This study design allows us to compare the impacts of egg consumption alone, egg consumption in conjunction with additional treatments (receiving Vitameal, vitamins, information) using boarding students, and also the impacts of receiving Vitameal, vitamins, information using the non-boarding students.
+This study design allowed us to compare the impacts of egg consumption alone, egg consumption in conjunction with additional treatments (receiving vitamins or information) using boarding students, and also the impacts of receiving vitamins and information using the non-boarding students.